Tarrapunchia/miniShell/README.md

 ## Author
 - **tarrapunchia (fzucconi@student.42firenze.it)**

-This project was an invaluable learning experience in process handling, memory management, parsing, data structures...
+This project was an invaluable learning experience in process handling, memory management, parsing, data structures...<br>
-In summaray: in shell behavior (which i loved :).
+In summary: in shell behavior (which i loved :).